Helping Victims of Motorcycle Accidents in Chicago

 Motorcycle accidents can result in severe and potentially catastrophic injuries and damages.
 These accidents occur for a variety of reasons.
-In some cases, the motorcycle operator is negligent, while in other cases, another driver causes the accident.
-In some instances, no driver is to blame for the accident.
-This is true when poor or defective road conditions exist or when a motorcycle part is defective.
+In some cases, the motorcycle operator is negligent, but in most cases, another driver causes the motorcycle accident.
+In some rare instances, no driver is to blame for the accident.
+This can be true when poor or defective road conditions exist or when a motorcycle part is defective.

-Can Motorcycle Passengers Make a Claim Against a Negligent Operator?
+Can Motorcycle Passengers Make a Claim Against a Motorcyclist?

-A Chicago motorcycle accident attorney can examine the facts of your case and determine whether or not you may have a legal claim against the motorcycle operator who caused or contributed to your accident.
+A Chicago motorcycle accident attorney can examine the accident facts and determine whether or not you may have a case.
+And again, the claim can be filed against the motorcycle operators if they cause or contribute to an accident.

 How Do Road Conditions Impact Motorcycle Safety?

 The City of Chicago has a duty to maintain its roadways and keep them in good condition at all times.
 This requires that the City promptly fix potholes, repair macadam or concrete spalling, and correct other road defects within a reasonable period of time.
-Failing to do so can result in legal liability in the event of a motorcycle accident.
+While not common, failure to do so can result in legal liability in the event of a motorcycle accident.